Car Insurance Glass Coverage: Windshield Replacement & Repair Costs

 What if my car has ADAS sensors in the windshield — does insurance still cover it?

 Yes, insurance covers ADAS-equipped windshields under comprehensive coverage just like standard glass.
 The key difference is cost — and it's a significant one.
-With over 80% of new vehicles now featuring some form of ADAS, replacing and recalibrating a sensor-integrated windshield can run $600 to $2,700 or more depending on the vehicle.
-If your deductible is $500 or $1,000, you're still paying a substantial amount out of pocket, which is why adding a full glass endorsement is especially worth considering for any vehicle manufactured after 2018.
+With ADAS features now found in over 94% of new vehicles, replacing and recalibrating a sensor-integrated windshield can cost $400 to $1,400 for mainstream vehicles, and $2,100+ for luxury models.
+If your deductible is $500 or $1,000, you're still paying a substantial amount out of pocket — which is exactly why adding a full glass endorsement or understanding your ADAS calibration coverage is especially worth considering for any vehicle manufactured after 2018.

 Compare Car Insurance Rates in Ohio